poriyaf/Install-Chromium-Linux-Browser/README.md

 # Install Chromium Linux Browser
 Chromium is an open-source browser project that aims to build a safer, faster, and more stable build by Google
 * You can easily access a browser in your non-gui Linux server
 * You can easily run your Node Extensions

+> Follow this [beginner guide](https://github.com/0xmoei/Linux_Node_Guide) for setting up a Linux VPS

 ## Install Docker
 ```console